darkdragon276/pif_c_cpp_sharing/documents/C/pointer.md

 ### NULL Pointer and Wild Pointer

 NULL Pointer is a pointer pointing to nothing.
-In case we don’t have address to initialize, then we can simply use NULL.
+In case we don’t have value to initialize this pointer, we can simply use NULL.

-Wild Pointer is a pointer declared but not initialized to anything.
+Wild Pointer is a pointer declared but not initialized.

 ```c
 int* i_ptr = NULL; // NULL Pointer